Carath/files_utilities/Linux_settings.md

 Install latest Nvidia graphic drivers.

-// BUGGED (?)

-// Getting rid of Num Lock crap: sudo apt install numlockx // Allows to have Num Lock On on startup, after turning on the option in Login Window.
+Getting rid of Num Lock crap: [BUGGED?] sudo apt install numlockx // Allows to have Num Lock On on startup, after turning on the option in Login Window.
 // create 2 startup commands with the following lines: xmodmap -e 'keycode 77='